geojobueno/Internship/README.md

 ## Plugins
 Plugins that I made and I feel I need to share them with the world, possibly they will be released on QGis Official Repository.

+## Scripts
+Scripts for personal and professional purposes, generally automated solutions and solving problems.
+(Be mind to update paths and functions)